-The surgeon removes a portion of the bones (vertebrae) in the lower back.
+Decompression surgery refers to a collection of techniques or procedures of which the goal is the same: to eliminate pressure on the nerves in the spine.
+The surgeon removes a portion of the bones (vertebrae) in the back or neck.
 This allows the nerves that were previously pinched or restricted to move freely.

 Who should have Decompression Surgery?